 If this picture sounds familiar, you’re probably desperate to work out how to stop overthinking your life and start living.
 However, you may have already tried to change and found it an insurmountable hurdle.

-It’s important to know that learning how to overcome anxiety is possible.
-Whether you’re trying to figure out how to stop overthinking in a relationship, how to stop obsessive thinking about your health or how to enjoy socializing without panicking, there are powerful techniques you can learn.
+It’s important to know that learning how to overcome anxiety (and overthinking) is possible.
+Whether you’re trying to figure out how to stop overthinking in a relationship, how to stop obsessive thinking about your health, or how to enjoy socializing without panicking, there are powerful techniques you can learn.

 So, what exactly is overthinking disorder?
 We all get sucked into obsessive thoughts sometimes, but when this starts to consume our lives it turns into a serious, chronic problem.
 Some people are more likely than others to suffer this problem.
 For example, those with a history of anxiety disorder.
 After all, scientists know that overthinking activates the same parts of the brain that are involved in fear and anxiety.

 Your greatest asset, an analytical mind, can easily become an enemy when you get stuck in a loop of unproductive thoughts.
-In addition, high levels of uncertainty can trigger overthinking disorder.
+In addition, high levels of uncertainty can trigger the overthinking disorder.
 For example, if something dramatic has changed in your life or you have experienced a major loss, your mind may start to spiral in the direction of unproductive obsessiveness.

 It’s useful to have a definitive list of overthinking disorder symptoms.
 This allows you to identify when you are really getting into dangerous territory for your mental health.

 When you try, you just can’t turn off your mind, and you begin to feel agitated by worries or doubts.

 This may be from insomnia, or just from the constant loop of your agitated thoughts.

 You try to plan every aspect of your life, down to the last detail.
 This is the only way you feel safe, but it never quite works (because it’s impossible to control everything).

 You tend to be a perfectionist and often imagine how awful it would be to fail in any way.
 This fear of failure often paralyzes you, preventing you from learning from any mistakes.

 Instead of being excited by all you’ve yet to accomplish and experience, you are trapped in your own anxiety about what could go wrong.

 These feel like a tight band around your temples, and you might also notice pain or stiffness in your neck.
 Chronic tension headaches are a sign that you desperately need a rest.

 Overcoming obsessive thoughts requires an action plan.
 If you want to stop overthinking, you need to find straightforward techniques that work, and repeat them until they become second nature.
 You may also benefit from therapy or medical interventions if your anxiety is especially debilitating, but you can use practical exercises in conjunction with these treatments.

 Here are five of the best ways to overcome anxiety and put a stop to your relentless loop of thoughts.
 As you get used to them, you can adapt and adjust them to suit you.
 So, keep reading to discover how to stop overthinking today!

-Obsessive overthinking is different for everyone, so it’s vital to know your unique triggers.
+Obsessive overthinking is different for everyone, so it’s vital to know your anxiety triggers.
 It helps to cultivate a deeper level of awareness of your overthinking, asking questions about why and when it occurs.

 Alternatively, are you picturing future disaster scenarios in your imagination?
 In addition, write what you think instigated the overthinking.
 Was it something to do with a social interaction?
 Uncertainty?
 Going to a new environment?

 Your notes will quickly help you pick out specific triggers for your anxiety.
 This gives you ammunition to challenge the underlying limiting beliefs through reflection or journal work.
 In time, you will be able to preempt triggers before they cause a serious episode of overthinking, intervening with some of the further techniques listed below.
 Eventually, the hope is that the triggers will also become less powerful because you’ll understand their origins and know how to fight back in your mind.